Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_01_Basic_NoC_Design/README.md

     b.
 Leave all other fields at their default values.

-***Note***: AXI Write Length is set to 0 (a burst length of 1), the AXI Size is set to 64 BYTE and the AXI Burst is set to INCR (the address is incremented after each transaction).
+Note: AXI Write Length is set to 0 (a burst length of 1), the AXI Size is set to 64 BYTE and the AXI Burst is set to INCR (the address will be incremented after each transaction).

 See the following figure for reference:
 ![Perf AXI TG Sim options](images/per_axi_tg_sim_settings.PNG)